« View All Posts

 Failing to plan for this can result in missing a delivery or drop-off appointment or going over your Hours of Service (HOS).

 There’s nothing worse than getting to the point where you can see your exit for the truck stop, but you’re stuck for another hour or two in traffic as you watch the minutes tick by.
 (I’ve had it happen, and trust me, it’s awful.
-You’re so close yet so far.)
+You’re so close, yet so far.)

 It isn’t uncommon to run into accidents in work zones, either.
-That can really back traffic up.
+That can back traffic up.
 But if you’ve already put some cushion in your timeline, you don’t have to worry.

 With some advance planning, you can avoid these issues altogether.